Train Regression Model Using Hyperparameter Optimization in Regression Learner App

 Validation introduces some randomness into the results.
 Your model validation results can vary from the results shown in this example.

 Select an optimizable ensemble model to train.
-On the Regression Learner tab, in the Models section, click the arrow to open the gallery.
+On the Learn tab, in the Models section, click the arrow to open the gallery.
 In the Ensembles of Trees group, click Optimizable Ensemble.

 Select the model hyperparameters to optimize.
 In the Summary tab, you can select Optimize check boxes for the hyperparameters that you want to optimize.
 By default, all the check boxes are selected.
 For this example, accept the default selections.

 Train the optimizable model.
-In the Train section of the Regression Learner tab, click Train All and select Train Selected.
+In the Train section of the Learn tab, click Train All and select Train Selected.

 The app displays a Minimum MSE Plot as it runs the optimization process.
 At each iteration, the app tries a different combination of hyperparameter values and updates the plot with the minimum validation mean squared error (MSE) observed up to that iteration, indicated in dark blue.
 When the app completes the optimization process, it selects the set of optimized hyperparameters, indicated by a red square.
 For more information, see Minimum MSE Plot.